Army Reserve Officer Training Corps (ROTC)

 The Reserve Officer Training Corps (ROTC) is an on-campus commissioning program open to all students who are U.S. citizens and interested in service as an active-duty Army officer or Reserve officer in the National Guard or U.S. Army Reserve.
 APU’s ROTC program is an extension of the Claremont McKenna College (CMC) Army ROTC program.
 Most activities are conducted on campus at APU.
 Students may compete for full-tuition scholarships, fees for books, and a monthly stipend.
 See the Financial Aid section of this catalog for more information.

 Students also may participate in active Army training schools during the summer.
-The Cadet Professional Development Programs are designed to immerse the Cadets in various domains while allowing a unique training experience and opportunity that cannot be replicated in a university setting.
+The Cadet Professional Development Programs are designed to immerse cadets in various domains while allowing a unique training experience and opportunity that cannot be replicated in a university setting.

-The Drill Cadet Leader Training (DCLT) internship program provides Cadets the opportunity to serve in platoon leader or executive officer positions in Initial Military Training (IMT) companies and work closely with Drill Sergeants and Cadre.
-Cadets experience leadership training with IMT companies.
-Cadets get opportunities to apply leadership skills, interact with Company Commanders and other junior officers, skilled Senior Non Commissioned Officers and Drill Sergeants to improve common task skill proficiency in an Army training environment.
-DCLT is designed exclusively for MSLIII Cadets who have graduated from CST Advanced Course.
-DCLT Cadets receive a formal evaluation/OER from their active duty chain of command at the completion of the course.
+The Drill Cadet Leader Training (DCLT) internship program provides cadets the opportunity to serve in platoon leader or executive officer positions in Initial Military Training (IMT) companies and work closely with drill sergeants and cadre.
+Cadets experience leadership training with IMT companies, and get opportunities to apply leadership skills and interact with company commanders and other junior officers, skilled senior noncommissioned officers, and drill sergeants to improve common task skill proficiency in an Army training environment.
+DCLT is designed exclusively for MSLIII cadets who have graduated from CST Advanced Course.
+DCLT cadets receive a formal evaluation/OER from their active-duty chain of command at the completion of the course.

-The Cadet internship track provides Cadets a myriad of opportunities to seek additional training in specialized areas such as scientific application, engineering, nursing, medicine, intelligence, and cultural awareness.
+The cadet internship track provides cadets myriad opportunities to seek additional training in specialized areas such as scientific application, engineering, nursing, medicine, intelligence, and cultural awareness.
 The internship types, locations, and allocations change from year to year.
-There are typically 15 internships excluding CTLT AND DCLT which range in length from two-four weeks.
-Priority is typically given to MSLIII Cadets.
+There are typically 15 internships excluding CTLT and DCLT that range in length from two to four weeks.
+Priority is typically given to MSLIII cadets.
 Each internship has uniquely different requirements.
 Some are paid, some are not paid.

-Qualified students can enroll in Army ROTC at any point in their college careers if they have at least two full years of full-time academic coursework remaining.
-Participation in the basic course (freshmen/sophomore years) carries no military obligation, except for scholarship students.
+Qualified students can enroll in Army ROTC if they have at least two full years of full-time academic coursework remaining.
+Participation in the basic course (freshman/sophomore years) carries no military obligation, except for scholarship students.
 The service obligation is four years of active duty or eight years of Reserve duty.
 Students may apply for a guaranteed Reserve force duty.
 Graduate students may also participate in ROTC as long as they remain on full-time status and have two years remaining at their graduate institution.
 Education delays are available to complete advanced schooling, usually medical, dental, or law school.

 Students with prior service time, prior ROTC training, or Reserve training may qualify for immediate advanced program placement.
 Selected students also may participate in a Reserve or National Guard unit while in ROTC, drawing pay from both.